AdobeDocs/analytics.pt-BR/help/analyze/analysis-workspace/home.md

 ## Ações dos componentes

 Execute ações no nível dos componentes no menu Ações, na parte superior do painel de componentes à esquerda.
-Select a component and click **[!UICONTROL Actions]** to view the actions.
+Selecione um componente e clique em **[!UICONTROL Ações]** para ver as ações.

 | Ação de componente | Descrição |
 |--- |--- |